Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: Conclusions

-Based on the assumption that the energy arrival process is Possion with $\lambda=1$, $\tau$ is an exponential random variable with rate 1.
-Since continuous function is dense in the space of measurable functions, it suffices to show that a continuous $X(\tau)$ is suboptimal to a threshold policy.
+Based on the assumption that the energy arrival process is Poisson with $\lambda=1$, $\tau$ is an exponential random variable with rate 1. \tcb{In order to make problem (\ref{opt_renewal}) more tractable to solve, we introduce the following parameterized problem }